 Divorce Litigation versus Uncontested Divorce

-On the other hand, in a contested divorce, one or both parties make the decision to enter into the litigation process.
-A contested divorce often begins with temporary orders, moves through the discovery phase of the case, potentially enters a mediation phase and ends with a trial in front of a jury or a judge.
-A trial may not occur in every contested divorce.
-Instead, the majority of these cases gradually move toward that destination before a settlement is reached.
+On the other hand, in a contested divorce, the parties are not able to reach an early final agreement on child issues and property issues.
+They therefore enter the divorce litigation process to resolve those disputed issues.
+A contested divorce often begins with temporary orders (and perhaps mediation before the temporary order hearing), then moves through the discovery phase of the case with formal disclosure of financial and other information, potentially enters a second mediation phase before trial, and if the case has not yet resolved, it will end with a trial in front of a jury or a judge.
+A trial does not occur in every contested divorce.
+Instead, the vast majority of contested cases do settle, at some point, before the trial date is reached.

-In other words, sometimes one or both parties may decide to settle the divorce before or immediately after a temporary orders hearing.
-In some instances, the parties will settle a contested divorce after discovery has occurred.
-It is important to remember that although the parties may not begin the process with an agreement in mind, that does not mean that a compromise is out of reach as the case proceeds.
+In other words, sometimes the parties decide to settle the divorce before or immediately after a temporary orders hearing.
+In other cases, the parties will settle a contested divorce after discovery has occurred, often at mediation.
+It is important to remember that although the parties may not begin the divorce process with an agreement on terms, that certainly does not mean that a final agreement based on compromise and settlement will remain out of reach as the case proceeds.

 Discovery in a Texas Divorce – Do I Need a Houston Divorce Lawyer